AbeerAman/weather_energy_pipeline_/README.md

 ## Academic Integrity

 All code is the original work of Group B5.
 External resources are cited in the technical report.
-AI tools (ChatGPT, GitHub Copilot) were used for code assistance and are disclosed in the report declaration as required by course policy.
+AI tools (Claude ai, GitHub Copilot) were used for code assistance and are disclosed in the report declaration as required by course policy.

 ---